avpripri/avpripri/Phase1Aircraft.md

 Fuel system are best which have the following traits;

-- Simple
+- Simple (one tank per engine)
 - Gravity fed

+Note some options are low-wings, but given the powerplant configuration, we may still should be able to gravity feed if the fuel is located near or above the ICE.

-For this reason high-wings are preferred.
-If a low wings is however selected, a single 5-15g gravity fed header tank will be used and fed by low-pressure electric pumps to each wing tank.
-The fuel pump will be controlled and monitored by fuel management system.
-Regardless of configuration all tanks will have a capacitive sensor and a seperate low-level indicator that provide fuel level information to the dedicated fuel management system.
+Regardless of tank configuration all tanks will have a capacitive sensor and a seperate low-level indicator that provide fuel level information to the dedicated fuel management system.

 # Electrical